 These moves have increased pressure on Germany, which last week said it would transfer infantry fighting vehicles to Kyiv but has yet to commit to sending tanks.
 Foreign Minister Olaf Scholz has insisted that any such plan should be fully coordinated with the entire Western alliance, including the United States.

 Western officials told CNN that the decision by some countries, but not others, to send more tanks was part of a broader assessment of what was happening in Ukraine.
-NATO allies have spent the past few weeks talking in detail about which countries are best placed to provide specific types of assistance, whether it be military equipment or money.
+NATO allies have spent the past few weeks talking in detail regarding which countries are best placed to provide specific types of assistance, whether it be military equipment or money.

 But the support of Germany is considered crucial.
 Thirteen European countries, including Poland and Finland, possess modern German Leopard 2 tanks, which were introduced in 1979 and have been upgraded several times since then, according to the European Council on Foreign Relations think tank.